acadbek0607/firebase_auth/README.md

 - Email sign in and sign up using **Firebase Authentication**
 - Manage contracts and invoices stored in **Cloud Firestore**
+- Firestore queries for contracts and invoices timeout after **2 seconds** to keep the UI responsive
 - Upload assets with **Firebase Storage**
 - Multi-language support using **easy_localization** (English, Russian and Uzbek)
 - Calendar based filtering and search